absoluteAngelic/CG-Week9/README.md

 I implemented a partially transparent glass shader, a UV tiler/scaler shader, a simple shadow shader that supports shadows cast by the model onto itself, a shadow shader that supports a texture and customizable shadow colour and can cast onto other objects, a water shader that scrolls two different textures on each other to give the illusion of flowing water, and a water shader that simulates waves with vertex displacement.

+Some of the shaders had bugs and had to be fixed which took some time, but overall I understood these shaders quickly and most of them implemented smoothly.
+I really enjoyed seeing how waves can be made with shaders instead of complex C# code.
+The things I learned in this activity made me more well-prepared for the exam, and I'll be taking a closer look into all of these shaders before the exam.

 Glass Shader:
 <img width="1705" height="680" alt="image" src="https://github.com/user-attachments/assets/7153f191-f8fe-4f0c-bfb1-ef0b0bc277af" />